Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2: Methods

-Transmission electron microscopy (TEM) images (Extended Data Fig. 1b) were collected using FEI Tecnai G2 F30 TEM/STEM operated at an accelerating voltage of 300 kV and a beam current of about 80–100 pA.
-Annular bright field (ABF) and high angle annular dark field (HAADF) images were collected using 100KV accelerating voltage at 3rd generation C3/C5 aberration corrected Nion UltraSTEM 100 (U100) microscope at Oak Ridge National Laboratory (ORNL).
-The STEM employed a 0.5 nA probe current in probe size of \(\sim\)1 {\AA} and convergent semi-angle of 30mrad .
+Transmission electron microscopy (TEM) images (Figure S1b) were collected using FEI Tecnai G2 F30 TEM/STEM operated at an accelerating voltage of 300 kV and a beam current of about 80–100 pA.
+Annular bright field (ABF), high angle annular dark field (HAADF) and 4D-STEM based DPC images were collected using 100KV accelerating voltage at 3rd generation C3/C5 aberration corrected Nion UltraSTEM 100 (U100) microscope at Oak Ridge National Laboratory (ORNL).
+The STEM employed a 20 pA probe current in probe size of \(\sim\)1 {\AA} and convergent semi-angle of 30mrad.
 The STEM-HAADF images were acquired using an annular dark-field image detector with an inner collection semi-angle of 80 mrad.
 The STEM-ABF images were acquired using a bright-field image detector with collection semi-angle range of 15 to 30 mrad.
-A Hitachi HD-2700 aberration- corrected STEM/SEM was used to capture low mag STEM images at Georgia Tech (Extended Data Fig. 4a), operated at a 200 kV accelerating voltage and 30 mrad convergence semi-angle.
-Band-pass Fourier filtering in Digital Micrograph software was applied to the ABF images in the manuscript to reduce noise and enhance atomic sharpness.
+4D-STEM based DPC datasets were collected with a convergence angle of 30 mrad with 256 × 256-pixel size using a Nion 2020 Ronchigram camera, with a Hamamatsu ORCA ultra-low noise scientific CMOS sensor.
+At each pixel position, a 64 × 64-pixel diffraction image was recorded with a dwell time of 2 ms. DPC-STEM imaging measures the center-of-mass shifts of the convergent beam electron diffraction (CBED) disks, reflects relative probe deflection induced by the local electric field and provides enhanced sensitivity to light elements \cite{hachtel2018sub}.
+A Hitachi HD-2700 aberration- corrected STEM/SEM was used to capture low mag STEM images at Georgia Tech (Figure S4a), operated at a 200 kV accelerating voltage and 30 mrad convergence semi-angle.
+ABF-STEM images of Fig. 1C-D were denoised using Gaussian filter with a sigma of 3 pixels.
+Band-pass Fourier filtering in Digital Micrograph software was applied to all the other ABF images of the manuscript to reduce noise and enhance atomic sharpness.

-\subsection{STEM-ABF image analysis}
+\subsubsection{STEM-ABF image analysis}